This post may contain affiliate links. Please read our disclosure policy.

 • Fresh lemon juice – for a pop of acidity and bright freshness

-• Dijon mustard – it’s a beloved trick of mine to give dressings and sauces even more savory depth of flavor
+• Dijon mustard – it’s a trick of mine to give dressings and sauces even more savory depth of flavor

 • Garlic – we’ve got a good amount of fresh garlic here